 “Look at this,” Mary said to Emily, handing her the form, “I should have guessed.”

 “More than one of the spells in my book was from Haiti,” said Emily, “From the voodoo priest John de Conqueroo.
 Now there was a man!”

 “Is that a real name?”

-“It’s an old name, the name of a legend—John de Conqueroo was more than just one person,” answered Emily, “But it fit him.
+“It’s an old name, the name of a legend—John de Conqueroo was more than just one person,” answered Emily, “But it suited the man I knew.
 He was quite a presence in the East Village, just before the crash.
-I’d go to parties with the artistés and bohemians, John de Conqueroo would be there, he would dance.
+I’d go to parties with the artistés and bohemians, John de Conqueroo would be there and he would dance.
 Lordy.
 He would dance and chant poetry: ‘spells of power’ he called them.”